Eretz Israel Museum#12 in Best Things To Do in Tel Aviv

-If you're curious about how Tel Aviv came to be, a visit to The Eretz Israel Museum is a must.
-This facility showcases historical artifacts discovered in Tel Aviv.
-The museum comprises several pavilions, each housing a different category of findings, like glasswork, ceramics, fabrics, and coinage.
-The museum also serves as an archaeological facility, so you can tour several restored facilities, including the Tell Qasile Excavations.
+If you're curious about how Tel Aviv came to be, a visit to the Eretz Israel Museum is a must.
+This facility showcases historical artifacts discovered in Tel Aviv, as well as a planetarium.
+The museum comprises several pavilions, each housing a different category of findings, like glasswork, ceramics, fabrics and coinage.
+The museum also serves as an active archaeological facility, so you can tour several restored sites, including the Tell Qasile Excavations, while on the grounds.
 Archeologists have discovered that Tell Qasile (an ancient port city built by the Philistines in the 12th century B.C.) was destroyed by a fire during the 10th century B.C.; some speculate that the fire was the work of King David.

 Recent visitors said that the Eretz Israel Museum offers great insight into Tel Aviv's past and that the exhibits cater to visitors of all ages.
 However, some warned that those not interested in archaeology may be underwhelmed.
 If you're in Tel Aviv in the summer, you'll want to plan your visit to the museum in the morning – some recent visitors found it difficult to tour in the midday heat.